Imagine You and Me: Development

-On April 16, 2016, it was announced on the Kalyeserye segment of the Philippine noontime variety show Eat Bulaga! that Alden Richards and Maine Mendoza will be doing a film together.
-Richards and Mendoza, collectively known as AlDub, first appeared in the 2015 film My Bebe Love: #KiligPaMore alongside Vic Sotto and Ai Ai delas Alas.
-Imagine You and Me will be the first film with Richards and Mendoza in leading roles.
-The film is AlDub's first anniversary gift to their fans.
+A project commemorating the first anniversary of AlDub was unveiled in March 2016, which was made into a film the next month.
+Imagine You and Me was the first film with Alden Richards and Maine Mendoza in leading roles.
 The film was planned to be shot in Italy and according to its director, Mike Tuviera, it would be a dream come true for him and of his father, APT top executive Tony Tuviera, to do a film in Italy.
-The director also said that the film is a tribute to Overseas Filipino Workers who became a big part to the success of Kalyeserye.
+The director also said that the film is a tribute to OFWs who became a big part to the success of Kalyeserye.
 Mike Tuviera initially wanted an action-horror film for AlDub since he is best known with that kind of genre but the production company insisted on romantic comedy film for AlDub as expected by fans.
 As for the story concept, there were eight scripts submitted before the final script got approved.
 It was written by Aloy Adlawan and Renato Custodio.